inivekin/abosa/abosa.typ

 find me as shadow time parted
 from what's linearly followed
-on projected path's cross-section, with no intent, enslaved to curve that's set from first perturbation
+on projected path's cross-section, without intent, enslaved to curve that's set from first perturbation
 (initial states we all must serve).
-O, how I am convinced with ease to minimize the entropy and not detour to endless freeze for wasteful test of destiny.
+Oh, how I am convinced with ease to minimize the entropy and not detour to endless freeze for wasteful test of destiny.